 The Husky is also famous for his bright blue eyes, or different colored ones.
-In contrast, the Golden Retriever favors the dark brown eye colors.
-Overall, Goldens are known for their graceful exterior, and the Siberian Husky is known for his striking appearance.
+In contrast, the Golden Retriever favors dark brown eye colors.
+Goldens are known for their graceful exterior, and the Siberian Husky is known for his striking appearance.

 The Husky, on the other hand, is a wild child.
 He needs to be the center of attention.
 He’s also the flamboyant soul of the party, whether that be with friends or strangers.
-While huskies can relax with the family, they would much rather be playing a game.
+While Huskies can relax with the family, they would much rather be playing a game.
 Some families find the Husky too much to handle, but some adore his canine personality.

-The Husky, however, is not always aware of his strength even when he is playing.
+The Husky, however, is not always aware of his strength, even when he is playing.
 He is also mouthy, but this can be borderline nippy.
 This is one of the many reasons why the Siberian Husky is best suited to families with older children.
 Not only this, but he is also bouncy and hyper.

 They both need more exercise than your average pooch.
 Their exercise needs are the most significant factor to think about if you are trying to pick between the two breeds.

-The Husky, however, is super stubborn and independent and is only trainable when he wants to be.
+The Husky, however, is stubborn and independent and only trainable when he wants to be.
 This makes training sessions a bit trickier, and you will need to keep his attention by keeping training sessions short and exciting.

 Just like any dog, they both need early socialization and obedience training.
 All of which should be strengthened with positive reinforcement training.
 Just because the Retriever is always a teacher’s pet doesn’t mean he automatically becomes one without training.
 You still need to put in the hard work.

-They are both susceptible to suffering from hip dysplasia, and a variety of eye conditions such as progressive retinal atrophy, cataracts, and collie eye.
+They are both susceptible to suffering from hip dysplasia and a variety of eye conditions, such as progressive retinal atrophy, cataracts, and collie eye.
 Goldens are also known to suffer from elbow dysplasia, cardiac concerns, and a condition called neuronal ceroid lipofuscinosis.

-It’s worth noting that both breeds have food that do better for them than the other.
+It’s worth noting that both breeds have food that does better for them than the other.
 The Golden Retriever dog food should have a glucosamine boost to prevent hip dysplasia.
 Siberian Husky dog food should have Omega fatty acids to help maintain skin health.

 Both the Golden Retriever and the Husky should be groomed regularly every week to brush away the dead hair and dirt.
 Not only will it keep their coat looking healthy and shiny, but it will boost your bond with them too.
-As they both have thick coats, you would benefit from investing in a deshedding tool.
+As they both have thick coats, you would benefit from investing in a de-shedding tool.

 So there you have it.
 We’ve now compared all the differences and similarities between the Golden Retriever vs. the Siberian Husky.
 They are both gorgeous and delightful dogs, but each breed might appeal to one family more so than another.
 It is dependent on your canine preferences and circumstances.